cceckman/startup-showdown/writeup/_index.md

 practice.

 -   Optimization: Where does the time go?
 How do we measure it?
--   Experimental design: What variables are/aren't isolated?
+-   Experimental design: What variables can be isolated?
 -   Languages and libraries: What's going on under the hood of the program?

 In the grand scheme, of course, I'm going to spend longer